Do I need to hire an Attorney?

 Who is the judge in a Small Claims Court case?

 The trial is relatively informal compared to a normal trial.
 There are no rules of evidence.
-Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
-It will likely be pretty quick.
+Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 A jury trial will likely last longer, probably a few hours.

 Brewster County Court Locations